IGS/Chiron/docs/HMP_data_exercise.md

 readlink -f /opt/chiron/hmp_client/ex3/wgs/*/*.fastq > ~/wgs.list
 ```

-The following command will run the HUMAnN2 process on all the files in the specified input file list, one file per line.
-The "metaphlan2_config_template.yml" file contains the necessary parameters to run the pipeline
+The following command will run the MetaPhlAn2 process on all the files in the specified input file list, one file per line.
+The "metaphlan2_config_template.yml" file contains the necessary parameters to run the pipeline.
+Before you can run the pipeline please make sure that you have completed the instructions to [Install Dependencies](https://github.com/IGS/Chiron#install-dependencies)

 ```
 ~/Chiron/bin/metaphlan2_pipeline --input_file_list ~/wgs.list --config_file ~/Chiron/bin/metaphlan2_config_template.yml --out_dir wgs_results